 What is Pathways?

-Funded by the GPSC, Pathways is an online resource that provides family doctors and their office staff quick access to current and accurate referral information, including wait times and areas of expertise of specialists and specialty clinics.
-Pathways also provides access to hundreds of patient and physician resources and searchable community service and allied health information.
+Pathways is an online resource that provides physicians and their office staff quick access to current and accurate referral information, including wait times and areas of expertise for specialists and specialty clinics.
+Pathways also provides access to hundreds of patient and physician resources and a searchable community service directory.

-Originally developed by the Fraser Northwest Division of Family Practice, Pathways is available to 34 of 35 divisions of family practice, representing approximately 95% of family physicians.
+Originally developed by the Fraser Northwest Division of Family Practice, Pathways is now available to all divisions of family practice across BC.

 Who can use Pathways?